Don't Strip Screws: JIS vs Phillips Screwdrivers

 For many situations, using a penetrating oil such as WD-40 is not an option.
 While they do work well, penetrating oils have strong solvents in them that will damage plastics, rubber, and adhesives.

-Vinegar is a great alternative as it will neutralize rust and other corrosion.
+Vinegar is a great alternative as it will neutralize rust and battery corrosion.
 Plus, it does not give off strong fumes.

 Any vinegar can work.
 I use distilled white vinegar because it is cheap.